life-itself/tao/operations/README.md

   - Being able to report to external stakeholders (such as funders where we have them) in a way they and we are happy with
   - Doing this efficiently (we perform these tasks cost and time effectively)

-##### Key dates:
+## Key dates

-HMRC corporation tax payment due by 30 Sep
+* HMRC corporation tax payment due by 30 Sep
-Companies House annual account filing due by 30 Sep Companies House confirmation statement due by 29 Nov HMRC corporation tax return due by 31 Dec
+* Companies House annual account filing due by 30 Sep
+* Companies House confirmation statement due by 29 Nov
+* HMRC corporation tax return due by 31 Dec

 ## Finance

-### Key Responsibilites

-##### Day-to-day Tasks
+### Day-to-day Tasks

 - [Paying team members](https://docs.google.com/document/d/1rSLj081NKkWPkR0Ys3ZVTy0tkFEr3pcJ-W86ajhchbg/edit#heading=h.jaqflu4acb0f).
 Invoices are to be submitted by the 3rd of each month, and paid by the 10th.
 Invoices submitted after this date will be paid the following month.
 - [Reconciling bank transactions](https://docs.google.com/document/d/1rSLj081NKkWPkR0Ys3ZVTy0tkFEr3pcJ-W86ajhchbg/edit#heading=h.xysvmmka5ue8)